bkusuma/recommendation-systems-project/README.md

 # Project Organization

 ```
-📦recommendation-systems-project    <- GitHub repository
+📦recommendation-system                         <- GitHub repository
 │
 ├── 📜 README.md                                <- The top-level README for this project.
 ├── 📂 data
 │   ├── 📂 external                             <- Data from third party sources.
 │   ├── 📂 interim                              <- Intermediate data that's been transformed.
 │   ├── 📂 processed                            <- The final, canonical data sets for modeling.
 │   └── 📂 raw                                  <- The original, immutable data dump.
 │
 ├── 📂 models                                   <- Trained and serialized models, model predictions, or model summaries
 │
 ├── 📂 notebooks                                <- Jupyter notebooks.
 Naming convention is a number (for ordering)
+│   └── 📜  1.0-bk-project-notebook.ipynb       <- The original, immutable data dump.
 │
 ├── 📂 references                               <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── 📂 reports                                  <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── 📂 figures        <- Generated graphics and figures to be used in reporting
+│   └── 📂 figures                              <- Generated graphics and figures.
 │
-└── 📜 requirements.txt   <- The requirements file for reproducing the analysis environment,
+└── 📜 requirements.txt                         <- Requirements file for reproducing the analysis environment.
 ```
 <!--
 │ e.g.